510(k) Submission Process

 - Acceptance Review

 - Substantive Review (including Substantive Interaction and Interactive Review)

 - 510(k) Decision Letter

-- Timeline of Communication with 510(k) Applicants
+- Timeline of Communication with 510(k) Submitters

-Premarket Notification (510(k)) submissions for medical devices are reviewed by FDA’s Center for Devices and Radiological Health (CDRH), specifically, the Office of Device Evaluation (ODE) and the Office of In Vitro Diagnostics and Radiological Health (OIR).
+Premarket Notification (510(k)) submissions for medical devices are reviewed by FDA’s Center for Devices and Radiological Health (CDRH), specifically, by the Office of Device Evaluation (ODE) and the Office of In Vitro Diagnostics and Radiological Health (OIR).
 The Divisions in these offices are organized according to medical device specialties.
 510(k) submissions are reviewed by ODE and OIR staff, including biomedical engineers, physicians, microbiologists, chemists, and other scientific professionals.

 Food and Drug Administration